bgruening/docker-galaxy-stable/README.md

 This enables you to have different export folders for different sessions - means real separation of your different projects.

-For Non-Linux users, data storage via export to the host computer is complicated by ... more info here ...
+As an alternative to data export, you can also store your data within docker by creating a dedicated data volume container: concept provides Asan alternative to data export on a local host folder to store galaxy data for reuse, you can create outside of docker, you It is also possible to store in re-use For Non-Linux users, data storage via export to the host computer is complicated by ... more info here ...

 Upgrading images
 ----------------